frett/perl-LWP-Protocol-AnyEvent-http/README.txt

 by plugging in an HTTP and HTTPS protocol implementor powered by AnyEvent and AnyEvent::HTTP.

+In short, it allows AnyEvent callbacks and Coro threads to execute when LWP is blocked.

 This module is known to work with Coro.
 Please let me (<ikegami@adaelis.com>) know where else this is of use so I can add tests and add a mention.